tclarencecc/superhet/README.md

 pip-sync requirements.txt dev-requirements.txt
 ```

-As Superhet uses llama-cpp-python as its inference engine, depending on your computer's GPU, you may need to include a build flag to enable it.
+As Superhet uses llama-cpp as its inference engine, depending on your GPU, you may need to include a build flag to enable it.

 Refer to [llama-cpp-python supported backends](https://github.com/abetlen/llama-cpp-python#supported-backends) for your device's flag.